georgzoeller/tabletop-asset-server/README.md

 ```

-To run the webserver after the dtabase has been created
+To run the webserver after the database has been created

 ```
 yarn serve
 ```